 Brock Davis has a new album out, A Song Waiting to Be Sung, released on Rainwater Records.
 A Song Waiting To Be Sung was recorded and mixed in Nashville by Grammy Award-winning engineer Zach Allen (Keb’ Mo’, Christone “Kingfish” Ingram) at “Ronnie’s Place” in Nashville.
-The album was produced by Brock, with an emphasis on crisp modern fidelity.
+The album was produced by Brock, with an emphasis on clear, clean tones.

 A Song Waiting to Be Sung is Marcus Finnie on drums; Duncan Mullins on bass; Pat McGrath on acoustic guitar and mandolin; Justin Ostrander (Lori McKenna) on electric guitar; Scotty Sanders and Russ Pahl (Yola) on pedal and lap steel; Michael Hicks on B3 Organ and piano; Brock Davis on vocals.